Health-Union/dbt-xdb/README.md

 git update-index --assume-unchanged profiles.yml

 ```
+You can add your `keyfile.json` directly to the `test_xdb` package root, it is already in .gitignore, and then reference directly in your `profiles.yml`.

 **Note:** each target you set up in `profiles.yml` will get tested.
 So if you have access to a BigQuery, Redshift _and_ Snowflake instance, you can test them all!
 Since both AWS and GCP have a lot of free development credits for new accounts, this is not as heavy a lift as it sounds.

 On to the dev!